Afiru21/Development/README.md

 Preconnect for Google Fonts - I used <link rel="preconnect"> to optimize the font loading performance.

-Semantic HTML structure - I clearly  used  <header>, <main>, <section>, <footer> and proper headings h1, h2, h3.
+Semantic HTML structure - I clearly  used  header, main, section, footer and proper headings h1, h2, h3.
 This will  improve accessibility and SEO.

 Responsive navigation - The Bootstrap navbar toggler with collapse for mobile-friendly navigation is implemented correctly.